There’s no doubt about it, the thrill you get when you place your bet and it actually comes up a winner is fantastic!

 - Activity alerts: Another useful tool in maintaining control is the option to get alerts if you reach certain criteria determined by you, such as time spent playing, money deposited or money played during a session.

-- Limit access: Some online casinos allow you to limit your access to certain ‘triggering’ games or bet levels, allowing you to avoid situations which may encourage uncontrolled gambling.
+- Limit access: Some online casinos allow you to limit your access to certain ‘triggering’ games or bet levels, allowing you to avoid situations that may encourage uncontrolled gambling.

 Introducing one or more of these measures will help you maintain control of your gameplay and keep it fun.